 The main reason why the signature requirement stuck around for so long is fraud prevention.
 However, its effectiveness has been called into question due to the lack accountability involved.
 Merchants rarely compared signatures provided by customers to actual signatures on the back of cards, rendering the whole process ineffective.
 Taking into account the resulting low cost-to-benefit ratio of signatures, the change was long overdue.

-This announcement represents an important victory, especially for retailers who are poised to generate significant savings on payment processing fees.
+This announcement represents an important victory, especially for retailers who are poised to generate significant savings on credit card fees for businesses.
 The customers will also welcome the change, since they get to experience a quicker and simpler checkout process.
 In certain cases, they may also benefit from lower costs from the merchant by encountering reduced prices or lack of surcharges.
 And, of course, instead of experiencing the false sense of security provided by the outdated and ineffective signature requirement, they can take advantage of everything the EMV standard has to offer.

 EMV, named after its developers Europay, Mastercard, and Visa, is a payment technology behind chip cards, which has risen in popularity in recent years.
 The chip itself contains software that stores the cardholder's information and other sensitive data related to the card.
 With EMV, each transaction uses a process called tokenization that generates a unique one-time combination of letters and numbers to encrypt the data required to process payments.
 The EMV technology is also responsible for the antenna built into the chip card that can be used for NFC (near-field communication) transactions.